nabuhant/CustomerSegmentation/README.md

 ### Problem Question:
 LB Grocers have contacted Beyond Impact, to help them with the overall market - customer segmentation and further help with the following concerns:

- How to market the products based on current shopping trends?
+ -How to market the products based on current shopping trends?

- How to increase overall profitability of the company?
+ -How to increase overall profitability of the company?

 The presentation for the project can be found here:
  [Customer Segmentation Slides.](https://docs.google.com/presentation/d/1u8Zh8SJM3Sd6JehuyXiK_jgbpgT7qbZ0Nj-UeNy4y40/edit?usp=sharing)<br>